xXMrMooMoo/finalProjectJustinStewart/README.md

   * Log in page for admins

 ### Pip Install Instructions/Dependencies
+* This program required Cradlepoint NCM API keys to work properly.
+A file must be named root_rw.ini located in the same folder as app.py, the file must be structured like so:
+  * [KEYS]
+  * X-ECM-API-ID = xx
+  * X-ECM-API-KEY= xx
+  * X-CP-API-ID = xx
+  * X-CP-API-KEY = xx

 * Please run the following to install all the packages:
 ```